vislearn/multi-matching-optimization/doc/source/pages/quickstart.rst

 See :doc:`api/_autosummary/solver/pylibmgm.solver.OptimizationLevel` for details.

-If you can, we recommend you to always prefer `solve_mgm_parallel()`, as it's solutions are usually of higher quality.
+If you can, we recommend you to always prefer `solve_mgm_parallel()`, as its solutions are usually of higher quality.

 Step 3: Retrieve a solution
 +++++++++++++++++++++++++++++++++++++